Native Arts Studies Program

 All classes are for adults (18 and older) unless otherwise described.
 Seasonal class brochures are available in September.

-To register for classes, call (907) 225-5900, complete an application or youth class application and email to teresad@ktn-ak.us, or stop by the Totem Heritage Center during open hours.
+To register for classes, call (907) 225-5900, complete an application and email to teresad@ktn-ak.us, or stop by the Totem Heritage Center during open hours.

 VIEW PAST CLASS SCHEDULES